 Most seniors have more than one chronic condition, which means they likely see a team of health care providers regularly.
 Juggling these appointments while balancing your own obligations can be very challenging as a family caregiver.
 One way to ease your responsibilities is by hiring a care coordinator to help manage your loved one’s care.

 “Care coordination is between family, caregivers, and any other care team member,” says MeetCaregivers CEO Florence Furaha.
 “It increases better care because everyone knows the care plan, and as the caregiver provides the care, the family can easily track it.”

 - First, ensuring easy access to a variety of providers and services.

 - Better communication for streamlined care transitioning between providers.

 - Shifting the focus to the whole patient rather than a narrow focus on one specific disease or condition.

 - Fourth, providing clear, concise information that patients can easily understand.

 According to his 2019 article, Pim Valentijn noted that care fragmentation “arises when different healthcare providers and/or organizations do not effectively work together.
 The lack of cooperation is caused by healthcare providers working from their own silo.
 These silos are preserved because financing, laws and regulations, data management and education are not aligned or integrated.”

 In a 2016 survey by CareMore Health and Harris Poll, which polled 1,005 seniors 65 and older, 85% of older adults had one or more chronic conditions.
-64% had visited at least three healthcare professionals in the last 12 months.
+In addition, 64% had visited at least three healthcare professionals in the last 12 months.

 The survey’s authors stressed the need for care coordination as the number of elderly patients with multiple chronic illnesses grows.
 At the time, 34% had family caregivers who coordinated their care for them, while 35% had no one coordinating their care.
 Additionally, less than half of elderly patients (43%) reported that their doctors asked about treatment from other providers.